ksknight81/travel-blog/README.md

 [Contribution](#contribution)

 ## Installation Instructions
-npm, Node.js, Express.js, MySQL, MySQL2, Sequelize, dotenv, bcrypt, and sessions must be installed to use this application.
+npm, Node.js, Express.js, MySQL, MySQL2, Sequelize, dotenv, bcrypt, Handlebars and sessions must be installed to use this application.

 * To initialize npm, enter "npm init" in terminal while in the root folder of the project
 * Node.js can be downloaded and installed from https://nodejs.org/en/download/